fluffy/ietf/suit/soln-arch/draft-nandakumar-suit-secfu-solution-arch.md

 ### Manifest Download

-Firmware download protocol enables choosing the approach appropriate to the IoT device, for example.
+Firmware download protocol enables choosing the approach appropriate to the IoT device for downloading the manifest file.

-On performing the "Firmware Server Discovery", if a local server is chosen, the device forms a query URL by constructing an endpoint at ".well-known/manifest/\<manufacturer\>/\<model-no\>/manifest.json"
+For example, on performing the "Firmware Server Discovery", if a local server is chosen, the device forms a query URL by constructing an endpoint at ".well-known/manifest/\<manufacturer\>/\<model-no\>/manifest.json"

 Then a HTTP GET request is sent to that URL.
 For example